Crafting1i/Crafting1i/README.md

 ### My projects
 - **Desktop Novel.tl**.
 It will must be an fanmade application on PCs with light novels from [novel.tl](https://novel.tl/).
 - **Sakura walking**.
 Only a planned browser game designed to enjoy the beauty of cherry blossoms and get a little distracted from the surrounding reality.
 Not currently under development, but I plan to continue in the future.
 - **Manytoon Parser**.
 JS library for parsing [manytoon.com](https://manytoon.com/).
-There are many bugs currently, but i will fix and adapte it in future .
+It can have bugs currently, but i will fix and adapte it in future .
 - And else little projects, which you can see in my repos.